NVIDIA/aistore/docs/dsort.md

 #### `dsorter_mem_threshold`

-DSort has implemented for now 2 different types of so called "dsorter": `dsorter_mem` and `dsorter_general`.
+Dsort has implemented for now 2 different types of so called "dsorter": `dsorter_mem` and `dsorter_general`.
 These two implementations use memory, disks and network a little bit differently and are designated to different use cases.

 By default `dsorter_general` is used as it was implemented for all types of workloads.